dsyedmuhammad/resume/README.md

 B.S. in Business, University of Phoenix

 Software Testing Analyst, NuPaths IT Program, Harrisburg University of Science & Technology

-### Skills
-- Data analysis and Interpretation
-- Project planning and Coordination
-- Collaboration and Stakeholder Engagement
-- Critical thinking and Problem Solving

 ### Certifications
 - CompTIA IT Fundamentals